 Genus: Sequoia – Family: Cupressaceae

-Redwoods encourage us to work together in community for the greater good.
+Redwoods encourage us to work together in community.
 As a council of wise elders, these gentle giants hold space as we search for our personal and collective roots.
 When entering a redwood forest, we immediately feel calmer, grounded and inspired.
 Their presence creates a natural cathedral or sacred space that speaks to our soul.

 Over 100 million years ago vast redwood forests thrived throughout the world.
 Today only three genera of the Sequoioideae family survive; Coastal redwood – Sequoia sempervirens, Giant Sequoia –Sequoiadendron giganteum and Dawn Redwood – Metasequoia.
 California redwoods Sequoia sempervirens can grow to be 1200 to 2200 years old and reach heights of 400-425ft, they are among the oldest and tallest living beings on Earth.

 The tallest living tree in the world is a redwood named Hyperion.
 It stands at nearly 380 ft tall, and lives within the Redwood National Park in Northern California.
 It is estimated to be 700-800 years old.
-The name Hyperion comes from the Titan God of Light who fathered Helios (Sun), Selene (Moon) and Eos (Dawn).
-The Titans were the literary product of Greek poet Homer (circa 800 BCE), whose writings have impacted the world for the past 2800 years.
+Hyperion is named for the Titan God of Light who fathered Helios (Sun), Selene (Moon) and Eos (Dawn).
+Titan mythology was created by Homer circa 800 BCE .

 Message: The redwood spirit signals a time of creating community.
 This may be a time of reconnecting with family and friends for support.
 A wise elder may be entering our life to provide a path for reconnecting with our ancestral or spiritual roots.
 Now is a time to honor the wisdom of the past to prevent making the same mistakes again.
 Remain open to learning the teachings that may once have been hidden from you.